Manuel Valls: Rise in the Socialist Party (1980–2014)

+Ahead of the Socialist Party's 2012 convention in Toulouse, Valls endorsed Harlem Désir as candidate to succeed Martine Aubry at the party's leadership.

 Prime Minister of France (2014–2016)

 In March 2014, following major losses to centre-right and extreme-right political parties in French municipal elections, President François Hollande appointed Valls to the post of Prime Minister.
 He replaced Jean-Marc Ayrault who had resigned earlier that day.
 The Valls Cabinet was formed on 2 April 2014, consisting of 15 ministers from the Socialist Party and two ministers from the Radical Party of the Left.

 After the 2016 Nice truck attack, he was criticised for saying that "France will have to live with terrorism."
 French citizens booed him when he joined the memorial for the victims, yelling "murderer" and "resign" at him before the minute of silence for the dead began.

 Post-premiership (2016–present)

-2017 Presidential election
+2017 presidential election

-Valls left office on 6 December 2016 to run in the primaries to be the Socialist candidate in the 2017 presidential election.
+Valls left office on 6 December 2016 to run in the 2017 French Socialist Party presidential primary ahead of the 2017 French presidential election.
 He was replaced by Minister of the Interior Bernard Cazeneuve.
 He came in second during the first round of the primary on 22 January, behind his ex-Minister of National Education Benoît Hamon.
 The two candidates advanced to the second round, which was held 29 January.
-In the second round, Valls was defeated in the second round, in which he received 41% of the vote to Hamon's 58%.
-The more left-leaning candidate unexpectedly defeated Valls and became the Socialist Party's nominee.
+Valls was unexpectedly defeated in the second round, garnering 41% of the vote to Hamon's 58%.
 Despite subsequently promising to support Hamon's candidature, Valls later declared his support for Emmanuel Macron of En Marche!.

 After his loss in the Socialist Party primary, Valls refused to endorse Benoît Hamon, citing the difference in views.
 In March, Valls announced on BFMTV that he was endorsing Emmanuel Macron.

 After Macron's win in the second round of the presidential election, Valls announced that he wanted to run for reelection to the National Assembly under the En Marche! banner, declaring that the Socialist Party was "dead".
 The Socialist Party has started disciplinary proceedings against Valls, perhaps resulting in his expulsion.
-En Marche! rejected Valls's application to join, but said it would not oppose him in the election.
+En Marche! rejected Valls's application to join but said it would not oppose him in the 2017 French legislative election.
 Valls won reelection as an independent with 50.3% of the vote in the second round, but the result was challenged by his opponent, Farida Amrani of La France Insoumise.